-262. In Report No. 78/07 of October 15, 2007 the Commission concluded that the State of the Bahamas was responsible for the violation of Articles I, XXV and XXVI of the American Declaration by sentencing Mr. Goodman to a mandatory death penalty.
-On the basis of its conclusions, the IACHR recommended to the State that it:

-1. Grant Mr. Goodman an effective remedy, which includes commutation of sentence and compensation for the violations of Articles I, XVIII, XXIV, XXV, and XXVI of the American Declaration.

-2. Adopt such legislative or other measures as may be necessary to ensure that the death penalty is imposed in compliance with the rights and freedoms guaranteed under the American Declaration, including and in particular Articles I, XXV, and XXVI, and to ensure that no person is sentenced to death pursuant to a mandatory sentencing law in The Bahamas.

-3. Adopt such legislative or other measures as may be necessary to ensure that the right under Article XXV of the American Declaration to be tried without undue delay is given effect in The Bahamas.

-4. Adopt such legislative or other measures as may be necessary to ensure that the right to humane treatment and the right not to receive cruel, infamous, or unusual punishment under Articles XI, XXV, and XXVI of the American Declaration are given effect in The Bahamas in relation to conditions of detention.

-263. On October 7, 2013, the IACHR requested from both parties information related to compliance with the above-mentioned recommendations, pursuant to Article 48.1 of its Rules of Procedure.
-The parties have not presented information on compliance with the recommendations set forth above this year.

-264. Based on these considerations, the Commission reiterates that the State has partially complied with the aforementioned recommendations.
+- 235. In Report No. 78/07 of October 15, 2007 the Commission concluded that the State of the Bahamas was responsible for the violation of Articles I, XXV and XXVI of the American Declaration by sentencing Mr. Goodman to a mandatory death penalty.
+On the basis of its conclusions, the IACHR recommended to the State that it: - 1.
+Grant Mr. Goodman an effective remedy, which includes commutation of sentence and compensation for the violations of Articles I, XVIII, XXIV, XXV, and XXVI of the American Declaration. - 2.
+Adopt such legislative or other measures as may be necessary to ensure that the death penalty is imposed in compliance with the rights and freedoms guaranteed under the American Declaration, including and in particular Articles I, XXV, and XXVI, and to ensure that no person is sentenced to death pursuant to a mandatory sentencing law in The Bahamas. - 3.
+Adopt such legislative or other measures as may be necessary to ensure that the right under Article XXV of the American Declaration to be tried without undue delay is given effect in The Bahamas. - 4.
+Adopt such legislative or other measures as may be necessary to ensure that the right to humane treatment and the right not to receive cruel, infamous, or unusual punishment under Articles XI, XXV, and XXVI of the American Declaration are given effect in The Bahamas in relation to conditions of detention. - 236.
+On April 10, 2012, the State informed that on October 23, 2008, Mr. Goodman was resentenced to fifty years of imprisonment, and that his scheduled date of release is November 24, 2009. - 237.
+On October 7, 2013 and on December 4, 2014 the IACHR requested from both parties information related to compliance with the above-mentioned recommendations, pursuant to Article 48.1 of its Rules of Procedure.
+The parties did not present additional information on the compliance with the recommendations. - 238.
+The IACHR invites the parties to provide additional information regarding the compliance of the State with the remaining recommendations.
+Based on these considerations, the Commission reiterates that the State has partially complied with the aforementioned recommendations.
 Accordingly, the Commission will continue to monitor compliance with the remaining recommendations.